goodyduru/goodyduru.github.io/_posts/2022-07-07-practical-oauth-part-one.md

 After the user clicks the link, an HTTP request is made to the **authorization server**.
 The server validates the `client_id` and the `redirect_uri`.
 If the validation succeeds, a form is displayed for the authenticated user to explicitly grant authorization to the client (unauthenticated users have to log in first).
 An error response is shown to the user if the validation fails.

-A simple Django OAuth server with the following OAuth models
+Here's a simple Django OAuth server with the following models

 ```python
     class OAuth(models.Model):